Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What came next?

-and its associated maximal function both in the euclidean and homogeneous group settings, as studied by Christ, Fabes, Nagel, Ricci, Rivi\`ere, Stein, Wainger and others, (see for example \cite{SW}, \cite{Christ}, \cite{RicciStein}), fall under this wider scope.
-This is despite the fact that such operators have a singularity which is far too severe to allow direct treatment by the classical Calder\'on--Zygmund theory.
+and its associated maximal function have a singularity which is far too severe to allow direct treatment by the classical non-isotropic Calder\'on--Zygmund theory.
+Nevertheless, they do fall under this expanded scope, and have been studied by Christ, Fabes, Nagel, Ricci, Rivi\`ere, Stein, Wainger and others, (see for example \cite{SW}, \cite{Christ}, \cite{RicciStein}), both in the euclidean and more generally the homogeneous group settings.

 When one passes to non-dilational symmetries such as translations or rotations, however, the corresponding Littlewood--Paley quadratic expressions fall outside the direct purview of Calder\'on--Zygmund theory.
-They may nonetheless still contain a great deal of geometrical content relating to almost-orthogonality and be deeply relevant.
+They may nonetheless still contain a great deal of geometrical content relating to almost-orthogonality and be highly relevant for applications.
 See especially Section~\ref{sec:exotic} below.

-An example of the flexibility offered by the real-variables formalism of Littlewood--Paley theory is the ease with which it characterises whole scales of function spaces including Sobolev spaces, Bessel potential spaces, Triebel--Lizorkin spaces and Besov spaces.
+An example of the flexibility afforded by the real-variables formalism of Littlewood--Paley theory is the ease with which it characterises whole scales of function spaces including Sobolev spaces, Bessel potential spaces, Triebel--Lizorkin spaces and Besov spaces.
 (Here we work with standard dilations of $\mathbb{R}^n$.)
 Indeed, the (homogeneous) Triebel--Lizorkin spaces $F^{p,q}_s$ -- which when $q=2$ correspond to the Bessel potential and Sobolev spaces $L^p_s$, and in particular, for $s=0$, to plain vanilla $L^p$ -- are characterised by finiteness of the expression

 On the other hand, the (homogeneous) Besov spaces $B^{p,q}_s$ are obtained by taking the $L^p$ and $\ell^q$ norms in the ``wrong" order, and are characterised by finiteness of